Where reusable isn’t possible, choose certified compostable packaging

-It is inevitable that there will be situations where washing and sanitising reusable products is challenging or not accessible.
-Think stadiums, concerts, outdoor events and even the ED ward of hospitals.
+Inevitably, there will be situations where washing reusable products is challenging or not accessible.
+Consider stadiums and food truck festivals or hospitals and food trade shows.
 People need to be able to enjoy food and beverages in a variety of contexts safely.
 Major events and venues do not allow glass or other hard materials for safety reasons.